jvincze84/jvincze84.github.io/docs/index.md

 ## Old Content

-All of old conents can be found here under the "**Old Blog Conetent**" menu.
+All of the old contents can be found here under the "**Old Blog Conetent**" menu.
-But please aware that these conents are relally old, and I keep them only for examples.
+But please aware that these contents are really old, and I keep them only for examples.
 I think most of the tutorials could not be followed step by step, because a lot of things has been changed since these posts were written.

-## New Articles

-{{ blog_content }}